signalfx/signalfx-agent/docs/quick-install.md

 Trace Spans Sent (last minute):   0
 ```

-To verify the installation, you can run the following commands:
+2. Enter the following commands to verify the installation:

 ```sh
 signalfx-agent status config - show resolved config in use by agent